ngmy/laravel-job-response/README.md

 }
 ```

-Or alternatively, run multiple jobs and await the responses.
+Or alternatively, run multiple jobs and await the responses:

 ```php
 <?php